andrewacashner/hearingfaithms/chapters/chapter-3.md

 > If they thus give thanks for the grace \[*gracia*\] and mercy given to
 > strangers, what should those do who were redeemed and restored by
 > it?
 [@LuisdeGranada:Xmas, para.
-28; cf. @Bernard:Nativitate, 126B, Sermo IV, "Et ut
+28 XXX; cf. @Bernard:Nativitate, 126B, Sermo IV, "Et
-noveritis quo in loco solemnitatitis \[...\] in psalmis, coelestes illos principes praevenire conjunctos psallentibus, in medio juvencularum tympanistriarum."]
+ut noveritis quo in loco solemnitatitis \[...\] in psalmis, coelestes illos principes praevenire conjunctos psallentibus, in medio juvencularum tympanistriarum."]